amizak/Devops-projects-1-10/Project-1/Linux-practice-project.md

 ##### To Delete an empty directory and sub_directory.
 I ran the rmdir command followed by the option -p in the format rmdir -p directory/sub_directory.

 ### Command: rm
 ##### This command is used to delete files within a directory.
-However the user running this command has to have write permissions.
+However the user this command has to have write permissions.
 ##### To remove a file i ran the rm command followed by the name of the file.

 ##### To remove multiple files.
 I ran the rm command followed by the file names.

+### Command: touch
+##### This command is used to create an empty file if it does not exist.
+It is also used to update the access and modification timestamps of a file or multiple files.

+### Command: locate
+##### This command is used to find the location of a file or directory ib the database.
+Adding the -i argument will turn off case sensitivity, so you can search for a file even if you do not remember its exact name.

+### Command: find
+##### This command is used to search for files within a specific directory and perform subsequent operations.

+### Command:grep
+##### This command is used a word by searching through all the texts in a specific file.
+Once the grep command finds a match, its print all the lines that contain the specific pattern.
+This command helps filter through large log files.

+### Command: df
+#####